363. Song—My Native Land sae far awa

 Email Poem |

-Analysis and Comments on 363.
+Comments, Analysis, and Meaning on 363.
 Song—My Native Land sae far awa

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 363.
 Song—My Native Land sae far awa here.